 Options

-Let’s now move onto how one can stay positive during treatment of cancer.
+Let’s now move onto staying positive during treatment of cancer.
 It’s important to say that you don’t always have to be positive.
 Allowing yourself to grieve and allowing yourself time to vent your anger, frustration, and fears with a good friend is just as important as staying positive.
 But it simply feels better to find the glass half full rather than half empty.
 Plus, good positive feelings release feel-good chemicals into the blood stream which do promote better health.
 Anyone facing cancer certainly deserves as much happiness as possible.
 We all know how our mood can change when we answer the phone or a friend or family member drops in, so let’s begin with relationships.

 Build your support network